bgd-labs/aave-governance-v3/docs/overview.md

 <br>

 - [PermissionedPayloadsController](../src/contracts/payloads/PermissionedPayloadsController.sol): permissioned version of the payloads controller.

-  Motivation:

-  The main goal of this contract is to allow ACI to configure LM in a safe and convenient way.
-Without this contract, ACI had all the permissions to configure LM unhindered.
-This left a vulnerability in our protocol: if ACI were compromised, it could change the LM settings to invalid or potentially dangerous ones.
-This contract is designed to solve this problem with a timelock.
-ACI can still create proposals to change LM, but now there is a delay before they take effect.
-This gives time to react and cancel these changes in case of an attack.

   The execution stage works as follows:
   - A trusted entity creates any kind of payload and submits it to the permissioned payloads manager.